Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cryptographic and Protocol Background

 \subsection{Post-quantum signature standardization: ML-DSA and SLH-DSA}

 NIST's first final post-quantum standards define ML-KEM for key establishment, ML-DSA for digital signatures, and SLH-DSA as a stateless hash-based digital signature standard \cite{fips203,fips204,fips205}.
-For TLS authentication, the important point is not only that ML-DSA and SLH-DSA are both standardized, but that they represent different design traditions within post-quantum cryptography.
+For TLS authentication, ML-DSA and SLH-DSA are standardized signature options with different design foundations within post-quantum cryptography.

 ML-DSA is a module-lattice-based signature standard derived from the CRYSTALS-Dilithium lineage and intended as a general-purpose digital signature mechanism for the post-quantum transition \cite{fips204}.
-SLH-DSA, by contrast, is a stateless hash-based standard derived from the SPHINCS+ family and reflects a different set of cryptographic trade-offs grounded in hash-based security assumptions and stateless tree-based signing \cite{fips205}.
-Both are legitimate standardized options, but standardization alone does not imply similar behavior once they are embedded in certificate hierarchies and exercised inside a live TLS handshake.
+SLH-DSA is a stateless hash-based standard derived from the SPHINCS+ family and reflects a different set of cryptographic trade-offs grounded in hash-based security assumptions and stateless tree-based signing \cite{fips205}.
+Both are standardized options, but standardization does not imply similar behavior once they are embedded in certificate hierarchies and exercised inside a live TLS handshake.

-The present paper keeps that distinction at the level relevant to the protocol setting being studied.
+The present paper keeps that distinction at the level relevant to the protocol setting under study.
 It does not attempt a full algorithmic comparison of ML-DSA and SLH-DSA across all possible uses.
 Its narrower concern is TLS~1.3 certificate authentication, where signature families are consumed through transmitted and validated certification paths.
 In that setting, standardization establishes cryptographic legitimacy, but not operational equivalence.